-Fig. 8.
+Fig. 7.
 Distribution of file-hash clones.

-6.2.2 Token Hashes.
-For a glimpse of the distribution of token hashes, we have investigated the relations between number of files within a token hash group and number of file hashes (i.e. different files).
-These findings are summarized in Figure 9.
+different files).
+These findings are summarized in Figure 8.
 The outlier in the top-right corner of each graph is the empty file.
 The number of different empty files is explained by the fact that when using token hash, any file that does not have any language tokens in it is considered empty.
 Given the multitude of sizes observed within token hash groups, the next step was to analyze the actual difference in sizes within the groups.
-The results shown in Figure 10 summarize our findings.
+The results shown in Figure 9 summarize our findings.
 As expected, for all four languages the empty file again showed very close to the top.
 For Java, the biggest empty file was 24.3MB and contains a huge number of comments as a compiler test.
 For C/C++ the empty files has the second largest difference and consists of a comment with ASCII art.
 Python's empty file was a JSON dump on a single line, which was commented, and finally for JavaScript the largest empty file consisted of thousands of repetitions of an identical comment line, totaling 36MB.